 Oberlin requires scores from either the SAT or ACT.
-Optional essay sections for either are not required.
+Optional essays for either are not required.
+Oberlin can use self-reported SAT and ACT scores to evaluate an application for admission, but will require official SAT or ACT scores for all admitted and enrolling students.
 Oberlin will accept official score reports from the testing agency, or scores listed on official high school transcripts.
 See the Application Requirements page for further details.

 Oberlin requires official high school transcripts for each student.
 Transcripts uploaded to QuestBridge by a high school counselor and forwarded to Oberlin by QuestBridge are accepted as official.
 Otherwise, your high school counselor must send transcripts directly to the Admissions Office.
 See the Application Requirements page for further details.